 3. Create a detailed schedule

-It can be helpful to create a detailed schedule of what your loved one will need, like medication times and follow-up appointments.
+It can be helpful to create a detailed schedule of what your loved one will need.
+This schedule could include medication times, follow-up appointments, and activities of daily living.
 You can keep track on paper or in your phone — whatever works best for you.
 Having all of the times listed out can help you stay on track and know what you need to do.

 If other family members are assisting in caring for your loved one, then you can add them to the schedule too.
 It can be helpful to have all of the family “shifts” listed in one place.

 4. Write down your own to-do list

 As you speak with healthcare professionals at the hospital, it can be helpful to keep your own to-do list.
 For example, arrange for long-term care, rent special medical equipment, make changes to the home, etc. It can also be helpful to keep a to-do list specifically for the day of discharge, like pick up prescriptions or go grocery shopping for your loved one.

 RELATED CONTENT: Hospital to Home Step-by-Step Guide

 After your loved one is discharged, the real work begins.
 If your loved one is at home, the responsibility for care falls to the family.
 If you are taking care of your loved one at home, here are some things to remember.

 - Properly administer medications: Make sure your loved one takes their medication at the right time and in the right dosage.
 The necessary information regarding dosage and prescriptions should be on the prescription bottle itself and in your discharge instructions.